Event marketing uses in-person and online gatherings for various marketing purposes. The main marketing returns for an event are:

 You got all those email addresses and maybe some social media handles, so run some conference-specific content directed toward your new prospects.
 You might even create a dedicated drip track for conference leads.
 Publish podcasts you recorded, and remind your thought leaders to share the conversation on social and link to your blog.
 A great follow-up strategy shares some of the insights you gleaned at the event.

 Send a “thanks for hanging with us” email to those who gave you an email address and offer value in that email.
-Maybe you offer a more product-focused demo or webinar, or a free piece of content.
+Maybe you offer a more product-focused demo or webinar, a free piece of content, or a satisfaction survey.
 Incorporate these folks into your nurture campaigns to keep the momentum going.

 * * *